sudoAPWH/Dalix/docs/README.md

  - **Global menu bar**: A global menu bar has been shown to be much faster then a menu bar at the top of the window. dalixOS will be implementing that too.

-And a few more including, but not limited to, Control center, spatial finder, and automatic dependency resolution without breakage.
+And a few more including, but not limited to, Control center, spatial finder, and installer-less AppBundles!

 > The goal for dalixOS is to be organized, stable, user friendly, and just work.